ARDS strategy, tidal volume, and PEEP/FiO₂ guidance

 - No neuromuscular blocking agents or blockade.

-If all above criteria are met and subject has been in the study for at least 12 hours, initiate a trial of UP TO 120 minutes of spontaneous breathing with FiO₂ ≤ 0.5 and PEEP ≤ 5:
+If all above criteria are met and subject has been in the study for at least 12 hours, initiate a trial of up to 120 minutes of spontaneous breathing with FiO₂ ≤ 0.5 and PEEP ≤ 5:

 - Place on T-piece, trach collar, or CPAP ≤ 5 cm H₂O with PS ≤ 5.